dylanlee/autoeval-jobs/interfaces/interfaces.md

 ---

 ## Mosaic Maker (`fim_mosaicker`)

+**Implementation status:  partially implemented.
+Vector mosaicking and mosaicking for depth rasters will be added in PI-6**

 ### Description
 This job mosaics flood extents and benchmark raster data from either HAND or benchmark sources using a pixel-wise NAN-MAX selection policy.
 That is, for all the images being mosaicked if there are overlapping raster pixels then the maximum value of the overlapping rasters at that pixel location is selected.
 No-Data values are not considered when selecting the maximum (they are treated as Nan) unless all the pixels are No-Data.
 Rasters can be either depth or extent rasters and the mosaicking policy for overlapping rasters will remain the same.
 Common input combinations and the behavior of the jobs in those cases are described below.